RyXeleron/ExecStats/README.md

 Wave broken functions:
 getscriptclosure failed: [string "DJJVEAh"]:11: No __namecall on game allowed

-loadstring failed:[string "DJJVEAh"]:11: No __namecall on game allowed
+loadstring failed:[string "DJJVEAh"]:11: No __namecall on game allowed (Loadstring works but only the main part of it, just like MoreUNC)

 sethiddenproperty failed: [string "p4aFWOO"]:574: Did not return whether the proberty was hidden